Template — Hiring process

 - Keep second tier candidates warm until you have a decision from your top candidate

-- Email candidates to decline candidates to whom you are not extending an offer
+- Email candidates to decline the ones to whom you are not extending an offer

 - Be sure to ask them for feedback on their hiring experience